flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 Using **Form Maker > Forms** page, you can manage existing forms, perform **Bulk Actions,** such as **Publish, Unpublish, Duplicate** or **Delete.** Select the necessary form, choose the bulk action, then press **Apply.** Also, you can search for your form by writing its title in the top **Search** input.

-Press **Add New** button from this page, and you will be redirected to **Form Editor** page.
-Make sure to write a **Title** for this form, then choose the **Theme** which sets the appearance of your form.
-In case you wish to display the form with the same style as your website theme, select **Inherit From Website Theme** option from **Theme** select box.
+Press **Add New** button from **Forms** page, and you will be redirected to **Form Editor** page.
+Make sure to write a **Title** for this contact form, then choose the **Theme** which sets the appearance of your form.
+In case you wish to display the contact form with the same style as your website theme, select **Inherit From Website Theme** option from **Theme** select box.

 To add a new field with this application form creator, drag **New Field** button to the area where you wish to place the field.
-The field editor toolbox will be opened automatically.
-Click on the field set from which you are going to choose the field, for instance, **User Info Fields.** Press **Name** button from this field set to add a Name input to your form.
-Then click **Add** and the field will be placed to the area you selected initially.
+The field editor toolbox of Form Maker will be opened automatically.
+Click on the field set from which you are going to choose the form field, for instance, **User Info Fields.** Press **Name** button from this field set to add a Name input to your form.
+Then click **Add** and the field will be placed to the area of the form you selected initially.

-It is also possible to search among the fields when adding a new field to your form.
+It is also possible to search among the form builder fields when adding a new field to your form.
 Use **Filter** input at the top left corner of fields toolbox.
 For example, you can search "phone" and all Phone fields will be filtered.

 = Can I add a custom header with text and image above my form? =

 This dynamic form builder lets you have a nice header section on your forms, which can contain additional content, as well as images with animations.
 Click on **Form Header** bar of your form to open its toolbox and provide a **Title.** This is the form heading, which will appear above your form.
-In addition, you can write a **Description** to appear right below the Title.
+In addition, you can write a **Description** to appear right below the Title of your form.
 This comes handy, in case you need to write an introduction for your form.

 You can also have an image on your form header and set it to appear with an animation effect.
 Press **Add Image** button to upload and select a picture from **WordPress Media Library.** Then choose the animation effect using Image Animation option.

-In case you don’t want the **Header Image** to appear on smartphones and tablets, mark **Hide Image on Mobile** option as checked.
+In case you don’t want the **Header Image** of your forms to appear on smartphones and tablets, mark **Hide Image on Mobile** option as checked.

-Don’t forget to **Publish/Update** the form to save the change you made.
+Make sure to **Publish/Update** the form to save the change you made.

-= Does Form Maker support for conditional logic and how can I use it? =
+= Does Form Maker support conditional logic and how can I use it? =

 Yes, another fantastic feature of this custom form creator plugin is its **Conditional Fields.** This lets you **show** or **hide** fields of your form based on certain selections submitter makes.